electron/electron/docs/tutorial/desktop-environment-integration.md

 ]);
 ```

-To clean your tasks list, just call `app.setUserTasks` with empty array:
+To clean your tasks list, just call `app.setUserTasks` with an empty array:

 ```javascript
 app.setUserTasks([]);